 This map shows a break down of how much snow it takes to cancel school in any given area.
 It’s broken down individually by zip code.

-The chances of school being canceled by snow is a complex question to ask.
+The chance of school being canceled by snow is a complex question to ask.
 There are several factors that go into this equation.

 - The next factor is how ready your area or state is to deal with snow.
 The more northern a state is located the more often they will see snow.
 In turn, this leads to northern states being more prepared for snow and vise versa for southern states.

-- One last factor that will effect your chance of a snow day is the predicted temperature the following day of the storm.
-Sometimes you can have a huge snow storm but then the temperature warms up.
+- One last factor that will affect your chance of a snow day is the predicted temperature the following day of the storm.
+Sometimes you can have a huge snowstorm but then the temperature warms up.
 This will cause the snow to melt and make it easier to drive on.

 Your chances of having a snow day are mostly dependent on where you live.
 This is because states that see a lot of snow are more prepared to deal with it.
 For instance, in a state like Maine, it may take up to 12″ or more just to cancel schools.
 They see big snowstorms every year and are prepared with trucks and salt to keep the roadways clear.

 A state like South Carolina is the opposite.
 They rarely see snow, and as a result, they don’t have barely any equipment to deal with it.
 When they see even an inch of snow it can shut down highways completely.
 This means that even a trace amount of snow will cancel schools.